-Up until now, we have been working with our local authentication and authorization functionalities.
+Up until now, we’ve been working with our local authentication and authorization functionalities.
 Everything works great with our setup and we provide different security functionalities for our users (login, logout, email verification, lockout, etc.).
 But, what if our users want to use their social profiles to log in with our application?
 Well, in this article, we are going to learn how to sign in with a Google account using our existing Angular and Web API applications.

 For complete navigation through the entire series, you can visit the Angular with ASP.NET Core Identity page.